-FAQ 7.1, Figure 1 | The Earth's energy budget compares the flows of incoming and outgoing energy that are relevant for the climate system.
-Since at least the 1970s, less energy is flowing out than is flowing in, which leads to excess energy being absorbed by the ocean, land, ice and atmosphere, with the ocean absorbing 91%.
+FAQ7.1, Figure 1: The Earth's energy budget compares the flows of incoming and outgoing of energy that are relevant for the climate system.
+Since the at least the 1970s, less energy is flowing out than is flowing in, which leads to excess energy being absorbed by the ocean, land, ice and atmosphere, confident projections of surface temperature changes we might expect this century and beyond.